couch-consulting/bayes_insurance_java/docu/intro.md

     * The possibilities will be normalized (to String) and sets of numbers will be transformed into ranges (Strings).
 This is done to fit to Neticas input options.
 3. The program will link all nodes accordingly to a CSV file that describes the desired links
 4. The program wil learn CPTs from the original input data
-    * CSV file data will be mapped normalized possibilities and put into a Netica CaseFile
+    * CSV file data will be mapped normalized possibilities and put into a Netica CaseFile (also saved to the output folder)
 5. The program will classify input test data given by a csv file and displays results of the classification.
 6. The Network will be saved into a .dne file